 - Replace and install the pool fencing with something that allowed views of the beautiful backyard

-- Add planting beds and perennial for year round texture and color.
+- Add landscape planting beds and perennials for year round texture and color.

 - Create a vegetable garden.